NayamAmarshe/DeskCut/README.md

 <a href="https://snapcraft.io/deskcut">![image](https://user-images.githubusercontent.com/25067102/152558710-383c7826-3f35-4820-a175-1032dde11d29.png)</a>

 ### Manual Installation:

-0. Go to the releases section and download DeskCut's latest version, Install and that's it!
+Go to the releases section and download DeskCut's latest version, Install and that's it!

-1. You can download either the `.deb` version or the `AppImage`.
+- You can download either the `.deb` version or the `AppImage`.
-2. Use the `.deb` file to directly install it using your store app.
+- Use the `.deb` file to directly install it using your store app.
+Please remember that .deb files only work on Debian based distros like Ubuntu, ZorinOS, PopOS, Mint, KDE Neon, etc. DEB file will not work on Fedora/Manjaro/Arch.
-3. AppImage is portable and it doesn't integrate by default.
+- AppImage is portable and it doesn't integrate by default.
 You'll have to run the file everytime you want to use the app so make sure you use something like <a href="https://github.com/TheAssassin/AppImageLauncher/releases/" target="_blank">AppImage Launcher</a> to properly install it on your system.

 ## Build Instructions